-- Test of English as a Foreign Language (TOEFL) (two years old or less).
-Minimum score is 550, and an interview may be required.
-However, the TOEFL is not a requirement for applicants who are from countries where English is the official language of instruction or who received a degree from a college or university in the United States.
-Testing should be completed far in advance of a desired admission term. - Certificate of Financial Support.
-All international applicants must provide proof of sufficient resources to cover educational and living expenses during their pursuit of the degree.
-A Certificate of Financial Support, outlining financial support available and verification of the support, must accompany the application for admission. - Copy of visa (if applicable).
+- Request that results of the Test of English as a Foreign Language (TOEFL) be sent directly from the testing center to Norcross Graduate School.
+The score must be two years old or less at the term of admission and have a minimum score that is equal to or higher than 550 on the paper test.
+If English is the applicant's native language or if the applicant earned a college or university degree in the United States, the TOEFL will not be required. - Submit a Certificate of Financial Support, which documents the applicant has sufficient financial resources to cover educational and living expenses during the pursuit of the degree.
+A Certificate of Financial Support, outlining financial support available and verification of the support, must accompany the application for admission.